PCR Test To Release from Quarantine for Travel UK

 Firstly, you need to complete a Passenger Locator Form to opt-in to the scheme.
 Arrivals can do this up to two days before landing in the UK.
 Secondly, you need to book an appointment for a Covid-19 PCR test.

 Importantly, you must book your test at a UK Government-approved, UKAS, testing centre.
 The Guildhall Practice is an approved private test centre.
 Therefore, we can arrange for your Test-To-Release From Quarantine Certificate.
-You are allowed to leave quarantine to a have Covid-19 test.
+You are allowed to leave quarantine to have a Covid-19 test.
 However, government advice is that you should avoid public transport if at all possible.

 We offer Same-Day and Next-Day Covid-19 PCR test result options.
 Book your appointment online.
 Alternatively, please call the practice on 01214412626 and one of the team will be happy to help.